As women, it has almost become a cliché that we take care of the rest of the world but don’t do a great job taking care of ourselves.

 Take a few minutes today and think about ways to add simple, free, or inexpensive pleasures to your life.
 You are not only worthy of these things, they are an essential part of a balanced life.

-If you want to learn how to stop emotional eating so that you shed your excess weight, ditch dieting forever, and have a peaceful relationship with food, check out my eCourse, “30 Days to End Emotional Eating Forever.”
+If you want to learn how to stop emotional eating so that you shed your excess weight, ditch dieting forever, and have a peaceful relationship with food, check out my eCourse, LEARN HOW TO EAT WHAT YOU LOVE AND LOSE THE WEIGHT FOR GOOD!

 What factors stop you from accessing these simple pleasures?
 What can you do to prevent that from happening?
 Do you fill the void of pleasure with eating?
 Please share your story in the comments below.